Bugles in the Afternoon: Plot

-Shafter makes friends with Private Donovan who was formerly a sergeant until he punched a sergeant major.
+Shafter makes friends with Private Donovan who was formerly a sergeant until he punched the Sergeant Major.
 The two of them are assigned to investigate the murder of local miners by Sioux tribesmen, leading to a dangerous encounter.
 When these risky missions continue, Capt.
-Moylan begins to realize that Garnett is deliberately putting Kern at risk.
+Moylan begins to realize that Garnett is deliberately putting Shafter at risk.
 Moylan puts into motion an effort to clear Shafter.

 The feud escalates when Shafter discovers that Garnett also has romantic designs on Josephine.
 Unaware of the history between the two men, or of Garnett's true character, she feels that Shafter should be dealing with issues more reasonably.
 She is angered when Shafter strikes Garnett.

 The soldiers leave with Lt.
 Col. George Armstrong Custer to engage the Sioux.
-Garnett deliberately puts Shafter, Donovan, and another soldier in danger by sending the three on a scouting mission, claiming there are no Sioux warriors in the vicinity.
+Garnett deliberately puts Shafter, Donovan, and another soldier in danger by sending the three on a scouting mission, claiming there are no Sioux warriors in the vicinity despite having seen them through his binoculars.
 The three see their company fall back as they discover a large Sioux war party in their scouting area.
 After his friend Donovan is fatally wounded, Shafter is able to get back to his command, only to witness Custer's entire command killed in battle.
 Garnett pursues Shafter during a different skirmish with the Sioux, and the two scuffle until Shafter is knocked out by Garnett.
-When Garnett is about to drop a large rock on Shafter, a Sioux warrior fatally shoots Garnett.
+Just as Garnett is about to drop a large rock on Shafter, a Sioux warrior fatally shoots Garnett.
 Capt.
 Moylan arrives and kills the warrior, and informs Shafter he saw the end of the fight with Garnett.
 The two then regroup with their command to fight the Sioux.
 Shafter is shot during this battle.

 Shafter and Moylan survive.
-Thanks to Moylan, Kern's reputation and rank of captain are restored and Josephine now sees Shafter as the man she wants.
+Thanks to Moylan, Shafter's reputation and rank of captain are restored, and Josephine now sees Shafter as the man she wants.